-One of the downsides of local printers is that they can be expensive to run.
+One of the downsides of local printers is that they are expensive to run.
 If your local printer isn’t from a leading manufacturer and it breaks down, you may struggle to find someone who knows how to repair it.
 You may also face problems if the printer stops working and the job can’t quickly be sent to another machine.
-You will also need to buy ample sticks of ink and paper for each individual printer.
+You will need to buy ample stocks of ink and paper for each individual printer.

 How does network printing work?

 Network printers are those which can be accessed by multiple computers at the same time.
 These printers work wirelessly, so no physical connection is necessary.
 When you set up a network printer, you can assign it to a particular workgroup so only the right people gain access to it.

 Depending on your specific needs, a single high quality multifunction device (copier and printer in one) would meet the requirements of a sizeable team with ease.

 What’s also great about network printers is that they can work with a wide range of operating systems and platforms, including Windows, Mac and more.
 They can also offer laser, thermal and inkjet printing to give just a few examples.
 When you make a network printer available to your team, they can take advantage of various printing solutions and use the machine regardless of what operating system they are using.

 One of the disadvantages is that delays can be caused when multiple employees need to use the printer at the same time, especially when they need to print large documents.
 The printers will also be inaccessible if or when your network goes down.
 Most research suggests that network printers are more beneficial for today’s businesses than their local counterparts.